Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider: Expected -even resonances

 \subsection{Mesonic molecules}

 Hadronic molecules are bound states of two or more mesons.
-Particles with the masses close to the sum of two other mesons on one hand and away from the predictions of the quark model on the other are often considered to have a possible molecular structure.
-The most famous experimental candidate for the mesonic molecula is X(3872) resonance which is considered as $D^0\bar{D}^{\star 0}$~\cite{ufn}.
-Other heavy meson candidates with mass more than 3~\gevcc to have a molecular structure are X(3915)~\cite{babar, belle}, Y(3940), Y(4140) and Y(4660)~\cite{y4660}.
-Identification of observed resonance as mesonic molecule is based not only on its mass and quantum numbers but also on the process in which resonance was found.
-For the predictions theory of the electromagnetic interaction is usually used.
-So properties of the resonances produced in two-photon collisions provide information about its nature.
+Particles with masses close to the sum of masses of two other mesons, on one hand, and away from the predictions of the quark model on the other are often considered to have a possible molecular structure.
+The most famous experimental candidate for a mesonic molecule is $X$(3872) resonance, which is considered to be $D^0\bar{D}^{\star 0}$ molecule~\cite{ufn}.
+Other heavy meson candidates with mass greater than 3~\gevcc considered to have a molecular structure are $X$(3915)~\cite{babar, belle}, $Y$(3940), $Y$(4140) and $Y$(4660)~\cite{y4660}.
+Identification of an observed resonance as a mesonic molecule is based not only on its mass and quantum numbers but also on the process in which the resonance was found.
+For predictions, the theory of electromagnetic interactions is usually used.
+So, properties of resonance produced in two-photon collisions provide information about its nature.